project-delphi/project-delphi.github.io/blog/code-fragments-on-wikipedia/index.md

 Something like a guidelines document for the major languages would be great.
 In addition, an effort to clean up code fragments on say the first 100 articles in Machine Learning - that's important.

+Brainwave - couldn't this be part of course requirements for graduate courses in various departments worldwide 📚.
+This would be a great learning exercise and help the broader community.

 Why do this?
 Wikipedia is a resource for the whole world.
 The more people in scientific computing that are exposed to good coding guidelines, the healthier our community will be.

 Open.
 Source.
 Community. 🌱